jsmoriss/jsm-force-ssl/README.md

 <p><strong>Significantly different than other plugins of this type</strong> (<em>in the best way</em>):</p>

-<p>Other plugins use <a href="https://secure.php.net/manual/en/function.ob-start.php">PHP's output buffer</a> to search and replace URLs within the webpage document.
-Using PHP's output filter is error prone and much slower than hooking native WordPress filters in combination with permanent 301 redirects (<a href="https://en.wikipedia.org/wiki/HTTP_301">which are considered best for SEO when moving from HTTP to HTTPS</a>).</p>
+<p>Other plugins of this type use <a href="https://secure.php.net/manual/en/function.ob-start.php">PHP's output buffer</a> to search and replace URLs within the webpage document - using PHP's output filter is error prone and much slower than hooking native WordPress filters with permanent 301 redirects (<a href="https://en.wikipedia.org/wiki/HTTP_301">which are considered best for SEO when moving from HTTP to HTTPS</a>).</p>

 <p><strong>Checks for and honors proxy / load-balancing variables:</strong></p>